nelhage/blog.nelhage.com/content/post/transformers-for-software-engineers.md

 ## The residual stream “state vector”

 The core internal architecture of the Transformer is a stack of identically-structured layers.
-Each layer takes in the previous “hidden state” of the model — one state per each token position — does some computation, and then updates the state to produce the following state.
+Each layer takes in the previous “hidden state” of the model — one state per each token position — does some computation, and then updates that state to produce the following state.

-I sometimes like to think of this stack of layers almost as an interpreter for a functional language, where the “instructions” are the model architecture, and the weights are the “operands” to those instructions.
-The functional style comes from the fact that we never mutate the state in-place; instead, each layer produces an “update” which is merged into the state to produce the next state.

 In a Transformer, this “state” is just a vector of floating-point values, one vector for each position, each vector of length `D_MODEL`.
-We’ll define a type to hold that state, along with a few aliases:
+We’ll define a type to hold that state:

 {{<highlight rust>}}
 #[derive(Clone)]
 struct State([f32; D_MODEL]);

-type Query = State;
+// At every point inside the model, we have one State per token
+// position
-type Update = State;
+type ResidualStream = [State];
 {{</highlight>}}

 I often like to think of the state (which we call the “residual stream”) as an “opaque data structure.”
 It contains within it many different features, but those features are opaque and cannot be directly accessed.
 Instead, the state exposes two main operations:

 - We can **query** it.
 To do this, we provide a “query” vector, and take a dot product with that vector to produce a single floating-point value.
 - We can **update** it, by providing an “update” vector which will be added to the state vector.

-Both the “update” and “query” operations operate on the same physical type as the state itself, but we’ll define type aliases to help us keep straight which conceptual operations we’re doing.

-We can define the basic operations on these types:
+We'll define type aliases for those types to help keep them straight in our presentation.
+They're both the same physical type as the state vector, but we'll often think of them pretty differently.
+We'll also define the basic operations on them.

 {{<highlight rust>}}
+type Query = State;
+type Update = State;

 impl State {
     fn zero() -> Self {
         State([0.0; D_MODEL])